bitcoin-dot-org/Bitcoin.org/en/full-node.md

 A complete list of commands is available in the [Bitcoin.org developer reference](/en/developer-reference#rpc-quick-reference).

 When Bitcoin Core daemon first starts, it will begin to download the block chain.
-This step will take at least several hours, and it may take a day or more on a slow Internet connection or with a slow computer.
+This step will take at least several days, and it may take much more time on a slow Internet connection or with a slow computer.
 During the download, Bitcoin Core will use a significant part of your connection bandwidth.
 You can stop Bitcoin Core at any time using the `stop` command; it will resume from the point where it stopped the next time you start it.
 {% endcapture %}